n1ghtf4l1/vigilant-fortnight/detection/README.md

 # **Trojan Detection**

-In this track, goal is to build a detector that can tell whether a given neural network contains a Trojan.
+In this [track](https://codalab.lisn.upsaclay.fr/competitions/5951), goal is to build a detector that can tell whether a given neural network contains a Trojan.
 We provide a dataset of networks with labels (Trojan, clean) for building your detector.
 Training additional networks to augment this dataset is not allowed.
 You will submit predictions on a set of validation/test networks to the evaluation server.
-The validation and test sets have held-out labels, and the evaluation server only accepts 5 submissions per day for the validation set and 5 submissions total for the test set.
+The validation and test sets have held-out labels.

 **Data**: The training, validation, and test sets have 1,000 networks each.
 Networks are split evenly across all four data sources.
 Half of the networks are Trojaned, and there is a 50/50 split between patch and whole-image attacks.